-The Surgical and Medical Centre segment was impacted for the period by a number of factors including; harsher than expected weather conditions across the country and the False Creek renovations.
-Despite these challenges, the benefits of the strategic positioning of the centres as partners with physicians, hospitals and health authorities is demonstrated by the Revenue increase over the same period in the prior year.
+The benefits of the strategic positioning of the centres as partners with physicians, hospitals and health authorities is demonstrated by the Revenue increase over the same period in the prior year.
 The Adjusted EBITDA and Adjusted EBITDA margin for the quarter were impacted by higher occupancy costs at both the Don Mills and False Creek locations as a result of the centres taking on additional space for increased services.
-Other factors that impacted the Adjusted EBITDA and Adjusted EBITDA margin were additional training costs as growth strategies are being implemented and accreditation fees.
+Both Adjusted EBITDA and Adjusted EBITDA margin improved on reported levels from the first quarter of 2015.
+Other factors that impacted the Adjusted EBITDA and Adjusted EBITDA margin were additional training costs as growth strategies are being implemented and accreditation fees at the False Creek location.
 While the segment remains susceptible to one-time events impacting Adjusted EBITDA and Adjusted EBITDA margin, the growth in Revenue is indicative of continued progress in the segment.
-The new contracts and strategic relationships including other Centric Health services are affirmations of managements belief in the strategic importance of the surgical network.